-We are proud that NHS Warrington CCG has signed the Armed Forces Covenant and registered at the bronze level of the Employer Recognition Scheme.
-The Defence Employer Recognition Scheme (ERS) encourages employers to support defence veterans and inspire others to do the same.
+encourages employers to support defence veterans and inspire others to do the same.
 The scheme encompasses bronze, silver, and gold awards for employer organisations that pledge, demonstrate or advocate support for the defence and armed forces communities, and align their values with the Armed Forces Covenant.

-There is currently a small task and finish group who have been working on the application for the silver award, which is due in April 2022.
+A small task and finish group worked on the application for the silver award, which was awarded in June 2022.
 A staff Teams channel has been created so that veterans, serving personnel and family members have a place to discuss anything relevant to their or their families' service.
 An example of the silver award criteria is below: